joffreyBerrier/vue-datepicker/README.md

 ## Events

-`@renderNextMonth` : fires when the user clicks on paginate
+`@render-next-month` : fires when the user clicks on paginate

 #### Example :